metagov/gateway/README.md

 ![The life cycle of governance](https://github.com/thelastjosh/metagov-prototype/blob/master/Functional%20spec.svg "Functional spec")

-Roughly, we are prototyping **2, 1, and 3**, in that order.
+Roughly, we are prototyping **1, 2, 3, and 8 concurrently, and the rest later**.
 The final output has to port into a range of social platforms, from blockchains to social networks to certain online games, but currently we're ignoring questions of portability and just thinking about the basic logic and user experience.

 ## UI research
 1. [Agreement mockups](https://drive.google.com/open?id=1jCyOkpSSgoLUBBUsW0q9ediwtW6-OT0a)